 The chances of an oversized vessel getting into trouble increase markedly, as is evidenced by some thrillingly close calls, such as the Mona Lisa incident.

 Where Good Books Come From, by Linda Leith.
-Part III: The importance of writer-publisher relations
+Part III: The importance of writer-publisher relations30 November 2012

 In between self-publishing on the one hand and multinational mega publishers on the other are the many small or medium-sized publishers who are struggling with the impact of the digital revolution.
 Roy McSkimming’s distinguished history of Canadian publishing from 1946 to 2006 is entitled The Perilous Trade, and publishing has become even more challenging in the five years since that appeared.

 The demise of many independent booksellers means fewer booksellers who will talk up a good book.
 The only national bookseller – Chapters Indigo – is devoting less and less space to books, and it’s increasingly difficult for smaller publishers just to get Chapters Indigo to order their books.
 These changes inevitably impact the sales a publisher might make if people could see the book on display in the stores.